rust-lang/book/src/ch18-03-pattern-syntax.md

 variables in the pattern must match the number of elements in the variant we’re matching.

-#### Destructuring Nested Structs & Enums
+#### Destructuring Nested Structs and Enums

-Up until now, all of our examples have been matching structures that were one level deep.
-Matching can work on nested structures too!
+Up until now, all of our examples have been matching structs or enums that were one level deep.
+Matching can work on nested items too!

-We can refactor the example above to support both RGB and HSV colors:
+For example, we can refactor the code in Listing 18-15 to support both RGB and HSV colors in the `ChangeColor` message, as shown in Listing 18-16.

 ```rust
 enum Color {